rossta/rossta.github.com/source/blog/2018-07-15-building-a-pdf-viewer-with-vue-part-3.html.md

 // ...
 ```
-We also must update `<PDFDocument` to accept `pages` as props now that it is now longer responsible for fetching this data.
+Now we need to set up our `<PDFDocument>` to communicate with the `<PDFData>` component.
+We update `<PDFDocument` to accept `pages` as props now that it is now longer responsible for fetching this data.
 Its `fetchPages` method, called when the component mounts or during scrolling, we'll leave in place but change its implementation (now owned by its parent `<PDFData>` component) to simply emit the `pages-fetch` event, for which `<PDFData>` is listening.
 ```javascript
 // src/components/PDFDocument.vue
 props: {